Reese Witherspoon Shares Rare Pics Of Lookalike Daughter Ava To Instagram

 She also revealed to The Huffington Post that the best piece of parenting advice she ever received was from activist Nelson Mandela, the South African anti-apartheid revolutionary, political leader, and philanthropist who also served as President of South Africa.

 Witherspoon stated that she asked Mandela, “What did your mother say to you when you were a little boy?”

 According to The Huffington Post, he replied, “Every night before I went to bed, she told me I was going to be a ‘wonderful person when I grew up.’
 Your words are powerful and formative, so be gentle with your kids and talk to them with kindness and respect.”

-Reese Witherspoon currently runs her own company named Hello Sunshine.
-It is a film and television production company, is expanding and just debuted as its own video on demand network.
+Witherspoon currently runs her own company named Hello Sunshine.
+It is a film and television production company that is expanding and just debuted its own video-on-demand network.
 The network featured her first-ever talk show, Shine on with Reese.

 The actress also runs a book club through her official website and as well as a southern-themed clothing line.
 The Inquisitr recently reported that the actress showed off her iconic down-home style in a recent jaw-dropping Instagram post.

-The actress recently debuted her first book titled Whiskey in a Teacup.
-The title honors her grandmother Dorothea who stated, according to the book’s liner notes of southern women, “We may be delicate and ornamental on the outside, she said, but inside we’re strong and fiery,” a combination of beauty and strength which she called “whiskey in a teacup.”
+The actress recently debuted her first book, titled Whiskey in a Teacup.
+The title honors her grandmother Dorothea, who stated of southern women, according to the book’s liner notes, “We may be delicate and ornamental on the outside…but inside we’re strong and fiery.”

+Dorothea felt southern women are a combination of beauty and strength, which she called “whiskey in a teacup.”